Infiltrators are special forces, snipers, saboteurs and ninjas of PlanetSide 2.

 Generally considered useless, because even the small-scale fights in PlanetSide have ~20 players in them, and every ally on your team does a much better job being a distraction than a Decoy Grenade.
 Short duration makes them not so great against automated defenses either.

 In addition to other Suit Slots, infiltrators have access to:

 Unlocked and equipped by default.

-Removes the shield shimmer when you get shot while cloaked.
+Chameleon Module removes the shield shimmer when you get shot while cloaked and have shields.
 Shields will still shimmer when they are fully depleted, and then Chameleon Module will restore 20% cloak energy.
+Video demonstration.

 Chameleon has best synergy with Nano Armor Cloaking, which reduces damage while cloaked, and often runs into ability energy issues.
 Chameleon is most useful in ranged combat, since at close range the enemy will be able to track you anyway.

 Overall, Chameleon is not very popular, since your shield will still shimmer when they are fully depleted, and other suit slots are generally more useful to an experienced infiltrator who doesn’t get shot too often.

 This article goes over your options when you get caught by an enemy at close range.